abcdenis/import-apple-files/README.md

 # import-apple-files
-Bulk download all files from iPhone/iPad DCIM folder to local disk under Widows
+Bulk download all files from iPhone/iPad DCIM folder to local disk under Windows

 Work is based on [this script](https://github.com/dblume/list-photos-on-phone).